mes4849/mes4849.github.io/about.md

 ### Howdy

-I am a current senior at Texas A&M where I will be graduating from this December (12/19) with a B.S. in Aerospace Engineering.
-Within aerospace, I have strong interests in fields where I can apply my strong programming background, such as GNC, and also enjoy systems engineering.
-Outside of this, I have developed a strong interest in data science, with applications to business intelligence and cybersecurity.
+I am Texas A&M Former Student, class of 2019.
+I currently work at AIG, doing data analytics and development within our Identity and Access Management division.
+I have a passion for applying my critical thinking and strong programming foundations to find innovative and efficient approaches for our deliverables.

 <a><br></a>